 Under this plan Frei would invite the military to take over, dissolve the Congress, and proclaim a new election.
 (A private U.S. citizen who had been a conduit for CIA funds to Frei's 1964 campaign was sent to see him with this message on September 24.
-(Task Force Log, September 23)
+(Task Force Log, September 23) Thomas Karamessines, the Deputy Director for Plans, testified:

-So this was in a sense not Track II, but in a sense another aspect of a quiet and hopefully non-violent military coup...This was abandoned when the military were reluctant to push Frei publicly...and, number two, Frei was reluctant to leave on his own in the absence of pressure from the military...There was left as the only chance of success a straight military coup.
+So this was in a sense not Track II, but in a sense another aspect of a quiet and hopefully non-violent military coup....
+This was abandoned when the military were reluctant to push Frei publicly...and, number two, Frei was reluctant to leave on his own in the absence of pressure from the military....
+There was left as the only chance of success a straight military coup.
 (Karamessines testimony, Aug.
 6, 1975, p.
 6)